Did you know there are 4 parts, or pieces, that every successful digital marketing campaign must have?

 As a kid, I loved puzzles.
 In fact, I still have a puzzle hanging in my apartment of a Norman Rockwell painting that I completed in elementary school.
 It’s not just puzzles though.

-Now, as an adult, I still love puzzles, but I haven’t completed a 1,000 piece jigsaw in a while.
-Instead, I focus most of my time and energy these days putting together the puzzle pieces that make up digital marketing.
+Now, as an adult, I still love puzzles, but I haven’t completed a 1,000-piece jigsaw in a while.
+Instead, I focus most of my time and energy these days on putting together the puzzle pieces that make up digital marketing.
 That’s right, digital marketing is just one big puzzle waiting to be assembled one piece at a time.

 But there’s one big difference…